"How To Achieve Top Ten Google Rankings In 2014"

 In essence, if you are going to achieve top rankings, then your website needs to have good quality, original content, that is written naturally using different terms and phrases related to your subject without keyword spamming.
 Your pages need to be free of coding errors, grammatical mistakes, dead links and bugs.
 Your pages need to load fast and the people that land on your site need to ideally visit at least one other page, and stick around for a little while.

+Latent Sematic Indexing (LSI) is a different issue to Semantic Search, however the two are connected.
 The shorthand definition of LSI is that your content needs to avoid over repetition of your main keywords and instead you should use a variety of different terms and phrases.
 The more you push a keyword through repetition, the less likely you are to rank well for it.

 As we move closer towards voice operated devices that actually work (trust me, it's closer than you think!), the more search engines and computers will need to comprehend verbal speech.
 While you may well type 'Search Engine Optimization' into your browser, you are more likely to say 'Find me some SEO Companies near here'.